jku/repository-playground/playground/IMPLEMENTATION-NOTES.md

   * set by signer tool
   * used by repo to notify invited usernames
   * used by signer tool to accept invitations
-* requested signatures
-  * set by repository
-  * used by signer tool to sign

 ## GitHub Actions that should be provided